 A 15-year international fight over the airplane industry has claimed a surprising victim: American wine consumers.
-Starting today, the U.S. will impose 25% tariffs on many wines from France, Spain, Germany and the U.K., as well as dozens of other European products, from Scotch and Irish whiskies, to Italian cheeses and olive oil, to Greek yogurt.
+Starting today, the U.S. will impose 25 percent tariffs on many wines from France, Spain, Germany and the U.K., as well as dozens of other European products, from Scotch and Irish whiskies, to Italian cheeses and olive oil, to Greek yogurt.

 The tariffs went into effect just after midnight, after talks between European officials and U.S. trade representatives failed.

 Wineries and importers are baffled and furious.
 They say the tariffs are so large that they will have no choice but to pass along at least some of the cost to American consumers, though they may cut profit margins to try to minimize the price increases.
 They expect to lose sales and suffer financially until the trade dispute is settled and they fear that they may lose customers for years to come.

 In 2004, the U.S. and European Union began arguing over subsidies to their respective airplane companies, Airbus and Boeing.
 In 2006, the U.S. filed a complaint with the World Trade Organization (WTO), arguing that European Union countries had been unfairly subsidizing Airbus, primarily by offering subsidized loans to the company for the development of new products.
 The E.U. countered that Boeing had also benefited from unfair practices by the U.S.